Post

 This method involves two novel sights:

-• Ont-shot reordering of permutation consistent units
+• One-shot reordering of permutation consistent units

 • Dual-head tiny language model for prompt-model orchestration